maiha/gatling-amqp/README.md

 ============

 - work in progress
-    - currently only one action can be defined in action builder
+    - only one action can be defined in action builder
+    - support only publish action (TODO: consume)

 Environment